-When I was young, one of the most popular books about economics and business was Small Is Beautiful by E. F. Schumacher.
+In the 1970s, one of the most popular books about economics and business was Small Is Beautiful by E. F. Schumacher.
 The book makes many valid points, but the thesis encapsulated in the title is misleading.
 It argues that small businesses are best.
-In actuality, most of the progress of the past two centuries has come from large organizations, not small businesses.
+In actuality, most of the progress of the past century or two has come from large organizations, not small businesses.
 Big organizations were necessary to produce most of the dramatic economic development of the past two centuries and although some of the changes have been bad, the benefits have been bigger.

 That used to be obvious to Americans.
 Robert D. Atkinson and Michael Lind wrote that